dugramen/godot-global-project/README.md

 # Godot Global Project
-A complete solution to making true Global Plugins for the Godot Game Engine.
+A complete solution to making true global plugins for the Godot Game Engine.

 ## Installation
-This is not an addon, but a project for you to keep on your system.
+This is not an addon, but a project for you to keep on your computer.
 All you need to do is open this project in godot, and a script will be injected into EditorSettings.
 From there:

 - Your `editor-only` plugins are global, running in the Editor every time you open a project.
 - Your `addons` will be imported & enabled when projects load, depending on what color you assign their folders.